scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

-GeoCAT created several, now-established Python tools that are hosted and managed publicly on Github to develop computation and visualization functions, which  are built on cornerstone Pangeo :cite:`pangeo18` (i.e. a community platform for big data geoscience) packages such as Xarray and Dask.
+GeoCAT created several, now-established Python tools that are hosted and managed publicly on Github to develop computation and visualization functions, which  are built on cornerstone Pangeo :cite:`pangeo18` (i.e. a community platform for big data geoscience) packages such as Xarray :cite:`xarray17` and Dask :cite:`dask15`.
 Namely, GeoCAT-comp houses computational operators for applications ranging from regridding and interpolation, to climatology and meteorology.
 GeoCAT-examples provides over 140 publication-quality plotting scripts in Python for Earth sciences.
 It also houses Jupyter notebooks with high-performance, interactive plots that enable features such as pan and zoom on fine-resolution geoscience data (e.g. ~3 km data rendered within a few tens of seconds to few minutes on personal laptops).
 GeoCAT-viz enables higher-level implementation of Matplotlib and Cartopy plotting capabilities through it's variety of easy to use visualization convenience functions for GeoCAT-examples.
 GeoCAT also maintains WRF-Python (Weather Research and Forecasting), which works with WRF-ARW model output and provides diagnostic and interpolation routines.

-GeoCAT was recently awarded Project Raijin, which is an NSF EarthCube-funded effort.
+GeoCAT was recently awarded Project Raijin, which is an NSF EarthCube-funded effort :cite:`raijinaward21`.
 Its goal is to enhance the open-source analysis and visualization tool landscape by developing community-owned, sustainable, scalable tools that facilitate operating on unstructured climate and global weather data in the scientific Python ecosystem.
 To realize this, GeoCAT created the Xarray-based